 There is also a petting zoo in the gardens, I of course had to jump on in and pet the goats, lambs and llamas!
 Mum just stood by and watched, so it is a great place to bring children, or me!

-This year, 2013, the garden will open on the 21st of March and will close on the 20th of May.
-Entrance is 15 euro, but as the garden is between Amsterdam and the Hague you will need to travel a short distance to get there.
 If you are up for biking, it is about a 30km bike ride that will take approximately 2 hours (maybe that sounds ridiculous but the Dutch have a massive biking culture, though not usually at those distances).
 Or you can buy your bus ticket and entrance ticket for 21 euros and the bus leaves from Leidseplein in the center of Amsterdam or Schiphol Airport.
-They are open from 8am until 7:30pm daily during this time.
+They are open from 8am until 7:30pm daily during the season.